 Louisville, Kentucky is the city where I was born and raised, and although I’ve traveled all over the world, I’ve never found anywhere quite as special.
 Louisville is a world class city brimming with art, culture, food, bourbon, and the friendliest people you’ll meet anywhere.
 And fall is my favorite time to visit Louisville!
 It’s not just the crisp autumn air and crunchy colorful leaves that brings me back year after year.
 It’s also fall horse races at Churchill Downs, bourbon tasting on the Bourbon trail, museum touring, art festivals, walking through miles of flickering expertly carved pumpkins, haunted houses – and one haunted sanatorium -and a theatre scene that rivals New York City.

-The semester I turned 21, I did an internship through the College Program at Walt Disney World and worked at Soarin’ Over California, in Epcot.
+The year I turned 21, I worked at Disney World in Orlando, Florida.
+I did an internship through the College Program at Walt Disney World and worked at Soarin’ Over California, in Epcot.
 Of course, it was magical (and yes, Drinking Around the World is the BEST way to celebrate turning 21).
-I learned all about pointing with two fingers, making Magical Moments, […]
+I […]

 I haven’t always been a hiker.
 In fact, when I moved out to the San Francisco Bay Area, a 5 mile hike sounded like a huge challenge.
 Anything over 5 miles required a day-pack filled with water, snacks, first aid, emergency supplies, an emailed itinerary to friends and family … you know, preparation.But now that I can safely call myself a (very slow) intermediate hiker, anything under 5 miles feels like a walk in the park (literally – ever tried walking through Golden Gate Park??).
 So after a few years of experiential research (there were spreadsheets) I’ve put together a list of my favorite intermediate level San Francisco Bay Area hikes!
 I bet you haven’t heard of some of these!